jaleen/scraper/README.md

 		$java -jar target\scrapper-0.0.1-SNAPSHOT.jar

 or:

 		$java -jar target\crapper-0.0.1-SNAPSHOT.jar > products.json

 You can provide different url for different environments using this:

 		java -jar target\scrapper-0.0.1-SNAPSHOT.jar {fully qualified url to the products page}

-You can copy paste the JSON into this [JSON Viewer](http://jsonviewer.stack.hu/) for ease of use.
+You may also want to copy paste the JSON into this [JSON Viewer](http://jsonviewer.stack.hu/).